 Latest on Coronavirus in Hong Kong

-Hong Kong Closures / Cancelled or Postponed Events
+Hong Kong Closures / Cancelled Events

-As of August 1, 2020 the following will remain closed until further notice:
+The following will remain closed until further notice:

 - Jumbo Floating Restaurant - Closed until further notice